Home Feed

 Pickpick

 I have historically struggled with CBT (I experience it as abrasive and dismissive, though in fairness I have mostly had shoddy practitioners).
 But it‘s undeniably the most data-driven and evidence-supported therapeutic model, so I‘m giving it another go.
 This book was incredibly useful.
-It has the same maddening condescension of my most annoying therapists, but it‘s presented as a tool in context.
+It has the same maddening condescension as my most annoying therapists, but it‘s presented as a tool in context.
 The exercises are extremely effective.
 Recommend!

 review